Monopavo/100-days-of-code/log.md

 ### Day 36: 25th November, 2024

-**Today's Progress:** SoC Week 1 D- Day 1: Intro session with the School Code.
+**Today's Topic:** SoC Week 1 D- Day 1: Intro session with the School Code.

 **Reflections:** I already have a lot to think about regarding my mindset and prospects.
 Also, I feel that as AI advances continue to increase, being an articulate problem-solver, a team player, and understanding DSA will be the keys to staying afloat.